 Women activists in the United States have been fighting for their rights for centuries, and it’s not an easy battle.
 It’s a fight against patriarchy, racism, sexism, and more.
 Women are still fighting to be equal with men in the workplace.
 They’re trying to stop sexual harassment on campuses by wearing red today (January 8th).
 If you want to join them or find out what they’re doing this year – keep reading!

-On January 8th, women worldwide will wear red as part of The Day Without A Woman protest.
+The Day Without A Woman protest.